Namibia, Republic of

-The Inland Revenue system automatically selects VAT periods for audits.
+The NamRa system automatically selects VAT periods for audits.
 An audit will focus on deposits made into bank statements and whether VAT was charged as required.
 It will also focus on whether tax invoices meet the criteria as set out in the VAT Act.

 Shareholders of companies and members of close corporations may be held liable jointly or severally for VAT debts of the company or close corporation.

 Namibia is a member of the Southern African Customs Union (SACU), and customs duties are not levied on intra-SACU trade (i.e. between Botswana, Lesotho, Namibia, South Africa, and Swaziland).